Celeste Thorson

 Celeste Thorson (born July 23, 1984) is an American actress, model, screenwriter, and activist.
 She is best known for her roles on How I Met Your Mother, Jimmy Kimmel Live!, The Exes, Heartbeat and as a host for numerous lifestyle and travel television shows.
 Thorson has written twenty four episodes of television and several short films.
 As a model, she has been featured in modeling and commercial campaigns for Reebok, Lady Foot Locker, Yoplait, Sprint, Nissan, Nokia, Samsung, Yahoo!, Body Glove, Toms Shoes, and Paul Mitchell.

 Early life

 Thorson was born in Orange County, California, to her mother a fine artist, and father a United States Marine; the two divorced during Thorson's childhood.

-Her mother is of Lebanese, Spanish, French Huguenot and Apache Mescalero Native American descent.
-Her father was born in South Korea and was adopted as a young child by the Thorson family in Colorado.
-On her father's side she is of South Korean and Scottish Irish descent.

 Thorson traveled much of the southwestern United States during grade school and high school, attending a number of private and public schools.
 Her residence changed often as her family would acquire commercial and residential real estate stretching from Los Angeles and Southern California to New Mexico and Texas.
 After graduating early from high school, Thorson moved to San Miguel de Allende, Guanajuato, Mexico to continue the three-generation family tradition of attending the historic Instituto Allende.
 Thorson studied classical art, silver working, jewelry making, sculpture and bronze casting at the privately owned institute, which was founded in 1950.